EdgeTX/lua-reference-guide/part_i_-_script_type_overview/one-time_scripts.md

 ## Overview

 One-Time scripts start when called upon by a specific radio function or when the user selects them from a contextual menu.
-They do their task and are then terminated and unloaded.
-Please note that all persistent scripts are halted during the execution of One-Time scripts.
+They do their task and are then terminated (by user or function) and unloaded.&#x20;

+{% hint style="danger" %}
+<mark style="color:red;">**Running a One-Time script will suspend execution of all other currently loaded Lua scripts (Custom, Telemetry, and Functions).
 They are automatically restarted once the One-Time script is finished.
-This is done to provide enough system resources to execute the One-Time script.
+This is done to provide enough system resources to execute the One-Time script.**</mark>
+{% endhint %}

-## Lifetime
+## Execution & Lifetime

 Script is executed when user selects Execute on a script file from SD card browser screen, or opens a Lua Tool, or creates a new model with a Wizard script.

 The script executes until:

-* it returns value different from 0
+* it returns value different from 0 (except returning string that contains new script name to be executed)
 * is forcefully closed by user by long press of EXIT key
 *   is forcefully closed by system if it misbehaves (e.g. run-time error or low